Available for: Admins ✅ Managers ✅

 The more correlated (positively or negatively) a topic is, the more likely it is to have an impact on employee engagement.

-Score evolution allows you to measure the impact of your actions on the answers given.
+Score evolution allows you to measure the impact of your actions.

-As soon as the same question has been asked several times in your campaign, you can follow the evolution of the score.
+As soon as the same question has been asked several times in your campaign, you can follow the evolution of the score or the distribution of responses.

-Our recommendation: As soon as a score drops, prioritize the question in your action plan.
+Our recommendation: If a score drops or if the percentage of detractors increases, prioritize the question in your action plan.

 Need a helping hand to interpret your results?
 Don't hesitate to contact your account manager!
 Our team of experts will be happy to help you with this subject.